GoDkILLeR-04/Tata-Motors-Valuation/README.md

   - **Integrated SOTP**: Valuation by segment (JLR, CV, PV, Others) using peer-relevant multiples for each business, leveraging the comps sheets.

 - **Valuation Report:**
-  Investment-grade PDF report synthesizing key findings, target prices, segment analysis, methodology, and market context—ready for presentations or interviews.
+  Investment-grade PDF report synthesizing key findings, target prices, segment analysis, methodology, and market context ready for presentations or interviews.

 ---